Guarantor (section 11 of the PC8 application form)

 - Elected Senator in the United States Senate or a state Senate

-- Teachers - elementary school, middle school, high school, or post-secondary teacher on a college or university faculty, holding a bachelor's degree and employed on a full-time basis at a school or tertiary education institution with five or more years of service
+- Teachers - elementary school, middle school, high school, or post-secondary teacher on a college or university faculty, holding a bachelor's degree and employed on a full-time basis with five or more years of service.
+NOTE: This does NOT include principals unless they teach full-time.

 - Engineers licensed by a federal, state or local government authority